cairo-book/cairo-book/src/ch99-01-04-01-voting-contract.md

 }
 ```

-You can retrieve the smart wallet class hash (it will be the same for all you smart wallets) with the following command.
-Notice the use of the `--rpc` flagand the RPC endpoint provided by `katana`:
+You can retrieve the smart wallet class hash (it will be the same for all your smart wallets) with the following command.
+Notice the use of the `--rpc` flag and the RPC endpoint provided by `katana`:

 ```
 starkli class-hash-at <SMART_WALLET_ADDRESS> --rpc http://0.0.0.0:5050
 ```

-For the public key, you can use the `starkli signer keystore inspect` command directored to the keystore json file:
+For the public key, you can use the `starkli signer keystore inspect` command with the directory of the keystore json file:

 ```bash
 starkli signer keystore inspect ~/.starkli-wallets/deployer/account0_keystore.json